EmbySupport/Emby.Docs/Backup.md

 ## How to Restore from a Backup
 - Goto Plugins
-- Click on the Server Configuration Backup plugin
+- Click on the Backup & Restore plugin
 - This is the configuration screen that will also show you current backups
 - Scroll down to "Current Backup"
 - Click on the Backup that you wish to restore.